maoredman/FB-friend-adder/README.md

 ---

-This was written way back when I didn't even what a JavaScript callback was (haha).
+This was written way back when I didn't even understand what a JavaScript callback was (haha).

 My Facebook account was suddenly locked for some reason, and I "urgently" needed to connect with my friends for "important" reasons, so after creating a new account, I used `PhantomJS` to automatically add back more than 1,000 friends within 2 hours.